 FIND OUT WHO IS AT FAULT IN YOUR LANE SPLITTING ACCIDENT →

-Spinal cord injury cases generate the largest damage calculations in motorcycle accident law because the injuries are permanent and the care needs are lifelong.
+Spinal cord injury cases produce the highest damage calculations in personal injury law because the injuries are permanent and every year of life after the crash incurs costs that would not otherwise exist.

 Non-economic damages cover pain and suffering, loss of independence, loss of mobility, loss of enjoyment of life, loss of consortium, emotional distress, and the psychological impact of permanent disability.
 New York places no cap on non-economic damages, and juries consistently award substantial non-economic compensation in paralysis cases because the permanent loss of bodily function represents one of the most devastating injuries a person can sustain.